 - Salt, to taste

-Add the pasta to a large pot of boiling salted water and cook according to package directions.
-Drain and return to the pot.
-Stir in the rinsed and drained chickpeas and the baby spinach leaves.
+Add the pasta to a large pot of boiling salted water and cook according to the package directions.
+Drain the cooked pasta and return to the pot.
+Stir in the rinsed and drained chickpeas as well as the baby spinach leaves.
 Note that the residual heat of the pasta will cook the spinach down a bit.

-Make the dressing by whisking together the chopped garlic scapes or minced garlic, olive oil, lemon juice, sesame paste, water, red pepper flakes, dried oregano, black pepper and salt.
+Make the dressing by whisking together the chopped garlic scapes or minced garlic, olive oil, fresh lemon juice, sesame paste, water, red pepper flakes, dried oregano, ground black pepper and salt.

 Toss the pasta, spinach and chickpeas with the dressing and serve at room temperature.